tiagopog/snake/README.md

 - [X] Detect collision between the snake and its own body;
 - [ ] Implement game over scene;
 - [ ] Implement scoreboard with best scores.
+- [ ] Generate a binary executable for the game.